AyushKunbi/BLOG/README.md

-# Blogging-App
+# PostPal
-Blogging App created using Asp.net MVC
+Simple and catchy, suggesting a friendly platform for posting and interacting created using Asp.net core MVC and SQL